 - Not feeling comfortable with your body

-The brains of people with social phobias have a heightened response when they are judged or when negative comments are read to them.
+The brains of people with social phobias have a

 Fear of public speaking is not confined to speaking to larger audiences.
 Individuals may struggle to speak in a classroom, meeting, or other smaller group settings.
 A person may not be able to clearly express their ideas and thoughts.
 This may hamper their career, social, or academic opportunities.